 There are also work visas based on special legislation or trade treaties.
 The E-3 is a work visa available to nationals of Australia, and the H-1B1 is available to nationals of Chile and Singapore.
 These visas have requirements that are very similar to the H-1B in terms of the type of occupation and educational background required.
+Admission on an E-3 visa is typically granted for two years and is indefinitely extendable in two-year increments, as long as the E-3 visa holder can demonstrate an intent to live in the United States temporarily.
+H-1B1 visas are issued for 18 months; admission is typically granted for one year at a time.
+H-1B1 visas are also indefinitely renewable, as long as temporary intent can be demonstrated.

 The L visa is available for employees transferring from a corporate entity abroad to a US parent, subsidiary, affiliate or branch of the foreign employer.
 In order to qualify for the L visa, the foreign worker must have worked for the related entity abroad for one of the prior three years in a managerial, executive or specialised knowledge capacity.
 The foreign national must be offered a position in the related US entity in a similar capacity.
-The L-1A visa, for managers and executives, www.gettingthedealthrough.com is valid for a total of seven years.
+The L-1A visa, for managers and executives, is valid for a total of seven years.
 The L-1B visa, for individuals with specialised company knowledge, is valid for a total of five years.